Josh Drimmer

 --Winner, 2021 ARTC Jerry Kaufman Award

-Over the course of a bizarre and hotly contested election, Democratic operative Mark Walker has his hands full keeping The Candidate, a Connecticut senator with the force of the party but the indifference of the people, on target, as her very real despair over the very nature of what Democracy requires, as well as the tiny matter of money missing from her charity, begins...
+In the midst of a bizarre and hotly contested election, Democratic operative Mark Walker has his hands full keeping The Candidate, a Senator with the force of the party and the indifference of the people, on target, as her very real despair over the very nature of what Democracy requires is festering.
+There's also the tiny matter of money missing from her charity.

 --Winner, 2021 ARTC Jerry Kaufman Award

-Over the course of a bizarre and hotly contested election, Democratic operative Mark Walker has his hands full keeping The Candidate, a Connecticut senator with the force of the party but the indifference of the people, on target, as her very real despair over the very nature of what Democracy requires, as well as the tiny matter of money missing from her charity, begins to build.
+In the midst of a bizarre and hotly contested election, Democratic operative Mark Walker has his hands full keeping The Candidate, a Senator with the force of the party and the indifference of the people, on target, as her very real despair over the very nature of what Democracy requires is festering.
+There's also the tiny matter of money missing from her charity.

-The Republican candidate may do nothing but spout and stomp, but under the thoroughly ethically unbound former governor Dominic Fortunato, he does, somehow, have a chance, and his fourth press secretary, journeywoman Sarah Jane Tyler, he might even have the appearance of a cohesive message.
-But will Sarah Jane, or what goodness there is in her, survive the unwanted attentions of Dominic, and a campaign designed to win at any cost?
+As for the Republican candidate, much as he stomps and spouts, he does have a chance, under the direction of thoroughly ethically unbound former governor Dominic Fortunato, and thanks to his fourth press secretary, journeywoman Sarah Jane Tyler, he even has the appearance of a cohesive message.
+But will Sarah Jane and what's left of her goodness survive the unwanted attentions of Dominic, and a campaign designed to win at any cost?

 Aura of the Western Star (Happy Machinery Works So Hard)